xnd-project/libgumath/doc/experimental/dispatch.rst

 3. Select the kernel:

-   I. Lookup the gufunc in the function table.
+   a.
+Lookup the gufunc in the function table.

-   II.
+   b.
 Iterate over the type signatures.

-      a.
+      i.
 If no match is found, return an error.

-      b.
+      ii.
 If a match is found, compute the return type(s) and the number of outer dimensions to be skipped.

           This stage should probably also do broadcasting, which is currently not implemented.

 4. Allocate new xnd container(s) for the return values.